Acoustic analogies with general relativity, quantum fields, and thermodynamics: Unified acoustic theory

-The established classical and quantum analogies allow a unified acoustic theory to be formulated using the formalism of covariant field theories.
-It can be summarized as follows.
-Particles of the background fluid (typically gas molecules) are described with a real scalar quantum field $\phi$ and the Lagrangian from eq.~(\ref{Lagrangian_real_scalar_field}), in the case of monopole radiation, or complex scalar field $\phi$ and the Lagrangian from eq.~(\ref{Lagrangian_complex_scalar_field}), in the case of dipole and quadrupole radiation.
-In the first case, $\phi$ is associated with density of the background fluid and in the second case with the speed of sound in it.
+In analogue quantum field theory the massive fluid particles (collections of molecules) are represented by a real scalar quantum field $\phi$ associated with density and the Lagrangian in eq.~(\ref{Lagrangian_real_scalar_field}), in the case of monopole radiation.
+In the case of dipole and quadrupole radiation, the particles are represented by a complex scalar field $\phi$ associated with velocity and the Lagrangian in eq.~(\ref{Lagrangian_complex_scalar_field}).
+The massless fields associated with sound waves are the real scalar field $\phi$ from eq.~(\ref{Lagrangian_real_scalar_field_massless}), vector gauge field $\bar A^\mu$, and second-order tensor field $\bar h^{\mu\nu}$ (section~\ref{ch:background_field_dipole_quadrupole}).

-The background fluid field couples with a massless acoustic field giving it mass in the acoustic near field of a source, by means of spontaneous symmetry breaking.
-The process for a dipole source is captured by the Lagrangian in eq.~(\ref{Abelian_Higgs_model}) with $\lambda = m^2/(4 \hbar^2)$ and $\phi_0 = \sqrt{2m^2 c_0^2/(\lambda \hbar^2)} = c_0/\sqrt{2}$, in which the background field couples with the acoustically-relevant vector gauge field $\bar A_\mu$.
-The same mechanism for quadrupole sources at the acoustic Planck scale sets the mean fluid density $\rho_0$ (in addition to $c_0 = \sqrt{2} \phi_0$).
-On the other hand, the massive background field also gives rise to the currents in the source region, according to Noether's theorem.
-For monopole it is simply unsteady density $\rho$, for dipole it is charge current given by eq.~(\ref{Neother_current_complex_scalar_field2}), and for quadrupole it is stress-energy tensor given by equations~\ref{canonical_stress_energy_tensor} and~\ref{stress_energy_tensor_symmetrization}.
-The currents act as sources of sound which also couple with the massless acoustic field.
-This process is captured by the Lagrangians in equations~(\ref{Lagrangian_monopole})-(\ref{Lagrangian_quadrupole}) for the three types of sources.
+The background fluid field couples with a massless acoustic field and gives it mass in the acoustic near field of a compact source or boundary (compact solid body, including the microscopic boundaries of the observable universe) by means of spontaneous symmetry breaking.
+The process for monopole radiation is captured by the Lagrangian in eq.~(\ref{Lagrangian_real_scalar_field_spontaneous_symmetry_breaking_strong_perturbations}) with $\lambda = 6 (mc_0/\hbar)^2/\rho_0^2$ and $\phi_0 = \sqrt{6m^2 c_0^2/(\lambda \hbar^2)} = \rho_0$ and for dipole and quadrupole radiation by the Lagrangian in eq.~(\ref{Abelian_Higgs_model}) with $\lambda = 4 m^2/\hbar^2$ and $\phi_0 = \sqrt{2m^2 c_0^2/(\lambda \hbar^2)} = c_0/\sqrt{2}$.
+It supports the relation between mass, energy, and frequency according to equations~(\ref{Planck_Einstein})-(\ref{reduced_Planck_constant}) and reveals the dual nature of every massless far-field particle becoming massive in the near field.